unfor19/aws-webui/README.md

 # aws-webui

+**Work In Progress (WIP)** - This is me, trying to learn frontend

-A Single Page Application to manage AWS resources efficiently
+A Single Page Application to manage AWS resources efficiently.

 ## Requirements